mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 - Managed network switch navigation and configuration via PuTTY
 - Cisco command-line modes and how to navigate them
-- How to Factory Reset a legacy Cisco Catalyst switch
+- How to factory reset a legacy Cisco Catalyst switch
 - Basic switch configurations
 - Creating VLANs and assigning switch ports to them
 - How to configure a SPAN port - Switch Port Analyzer